-- In a small mixing bowl, add the vanilla protein powder and softened cream cheese and mix well.
+- In a small mixing bowl, add the vanilla protein powder, cinnamon and sweetener and mix well.
 Using a tablespoon, add dairy free milk of choice until a thick batter is formed.
-Spread on protein powders and refrigerate until firm.
+Spread on protein bars and refrigerate until firm.

-- ** Depending on the flour/protein powder combination, you may need more or less.
-I used up to 3/4 cup with the paleo version.
+** Depending on the flour/protein powder combination, you may need more or less.
+I used up to 3/4 cup with my protein powder.